Universal Quantum Emulator: The algorithm (Special case)

-To simplify the following discussion, we first assume the initial state $|\psi\rangle$ is in the input subspace $\mathcal{H}_\i$, and then we consider the general case.

-To understand step (i) of the algorithm, we first focus on the reduced state of the system.
-From this point of view, during step (i) we are trying to erase the state of system and push it into $|\phi_1^\i\rangle$, a state which is chosen randomly from the sample input set $S_\i$.
-This erasing is done by repetitive \emph{measuring and conditional mixing}.
+We first assume the initial state $|\psi\rangle$ is in the input subspace $\mathcal{H}_\i$, and then consider the general case.
+To understand step (i) of the algorithm, it is useful to focus on the reduced state of the system.
+As explained below, from this point of view, during step (i) we are trying to erase the initial state of the system and push it into state $|\phi_1^\i\rangle$, a state which is chosen randomly from the sample input set $S_\i$.
+This is achieved via repetitive \emph{measuring and conditional mixing}.

-Consider the first round of step (i), where we have randomly chosen integer $k_1$ in $1,\cdots,K$, and apply the unitary $W(k_1)=R_{a_1}(k_1) H_{a_1} R_{a_1}(1)$ to the system and qubit $a_1$ initially prepared in state $|-\rangle$.
-The effect of this transformation on the reduced state of system can be interpreted in the following way: we perform a measurement in $\{P=|\phi_1^\i\rangle\langle \phi_1^\i|, P^\perp=I-P\}$ basis, and if the system is found in state $|\phi_1^\i\rangle$, we leave it unchanged; otherwise, we apply the random reflection $R^\i(k_1)$ to it.
-Tracing over qubit $a_1$, and averaging over the values of $k_1$, we find that the overall effect of this transformation on the reduced state of system can be described by the quantum channel $\mathcal{W}(\rho)=P\rho P + \mathcal{D}(P^\perp \rho P^\perp)$, where \beq \mathcal{D}(\rho)=\frac{1}{K} \sum^K_{k=1} R^\i(k)\ \rho\ R^\i(k)\ . \eeq In step (i) we repeat the above procedure for $T$ times with $T$ different ancillary qubits and random integers.
-Using the facts that (1) ancillary qubits are initially uncorrelated with each other, and (2) different random integers $k_1,\cdots , k_T$ are statistically independent of each other, we find that at the end of step (i) the average reduced state of system is described by state $\mathcal{W}^T(|\psi\rangle\langle\psi|)$.
+Consider the first round of step (i), where we randomly choose integer $k_1$ in $2,\cdots,K$, and apply the unitary $W(k_1)=R_{a_1}(k_1) H_{a_1} R_{a_1}(1)$ to the system and qubit $a_1$ initially prepared in state $|-\rangle$.
+The effect of this transformation on the reduced state of the system can be interpreted in the following way: we perform the projective measurement with projectors Then, if the system is found in state $|\phi_1^\i\rangle$, we leave it unchanged; otherwise, we apply the random reflection $R^\i(k_1)$ to it.
+Tracing over qubit $a_1$ and averaging over the values of $k_1$, we find that the overall effect of this transformation on the reduced state of the system can be described by the quantum channel \be \mathcal{W}(\rho)=P\rho P + \mathcal{D}(P^\perp \rho P^\perp)\ , \ee where \beq \mathcal{D}(\rho)=\frac{1}{K-1} \sum^K_{k=2} R^\i(k)\ \rho\ R^\i(k)\ . \eeq In step (i) we repeat the above process $T$ times with $T$ different ancillary qubits and random integers.
+Using the facts that (1) ancillary qubits are initially uncorrelated with each other, and (2) different random integers $k_1,\cdots , k_T$ are statistically independent of each other, we find that at the end of step (i) the average reduced state of the system is described by state $\mathcal{W}^T(|\psi\rangle\langle\psi|)$.